msyamkumar/cs320-s23-projects/labs/edgar-util/README.md

 as needed.
 Much of the code from the practice exercises will be useful here.

-* `dates` should be a list of dates in the `YYYY-MM-DD` format that appear in the HTML (only count years starting as 19XX or 20XX with reasonable month and date).
+* `dates` should be a list of dates in the `YYYY-MM-DD` format that appear in the HTML (only count years starting as 19XX or 20XX with reasonable months and dates).
 * `sic` should be an `int` indicating the Standard Industrial Classification.
 It should be `None` if this doesn't appear.
 * `addresses` should be a list of addresses found in the HTML.
 Each address will contain the address lines separated by newlines, but otherwise there shouldn't be unnecessary whitespace.(i.e. `['437 MADISON AVENUE\n38TH FLOOR\nNEW YORK NY 10022','155 NORTH WACKER DRIVE\nSUITE 4600\nCHICAGO IL 60606']` note this is just an example **not** the answer.)
 * `state()` should loop over the addresses.
 If it finds one that contains two capital letters followed by 5 digits (for example, `WI 53706`), it should return what appears to be a state abbreviation (for example `WI`).
 You don't need to check that the abbreviation is a valid state.
 If nothing that looks like a state abbreviation appears, return `None`.
 Note: It must be exactly 2 capital letters and 5 digits, for example, you can't get `OX 12345` in `BOX 12345`.